Newag 220M/221M

 Newag 220M/221M is a series of diesel multiple units, they are two and three-section passenger trains which have been manufactured since 2010.
 They are designed for suburban and long-distance passenger transit.
 They are low-floor, open-coach units produced by Newag in Nowy Sącz in Poland.
-Altogether 9 units have been produced which are operated by Przewozy Regionalne and Silesian Railways.
+Altogether 9 units have been produced which are operated by Polregio and Silesian Railways.

 History

 In September 2009, the Pomeranian Voivodeship in Poland announced a tender for two and three-section diesel multiple units.
 Newag, in order to enter a new market, went in cooperation with EC Engineering Company which has designed the units and started their production in February 2010, before signing an agreement with the local government in the Pomeranian Voivodeship, which took place on May 21.
 The first produced 221M was transferred to InnoTrans Trade Fair in Berlin in September 2010.

 Altogether the 220M / 221M series has had 5 orders: